 The tour finishes in Madrid with a Spanish ‘fiesta’ and flamenco and a cultural tour of the city.
 You’ll have the assurance of a support van, mechanical assistance and expert guides who have a great knowledge of the terrain.
 This is a fantastic tour to do in Spring or Autumn (in summer on request) Specialised tours can be organised for events, incentives and professionals for training camps.

 Day 1: Miraflores de la Sierra (Madrid)

-Guests of Bike Spain Tours are taken by van to the town of Soto de Real from where we will bike to Miraflores de la Sierra, passing before by the beautiful medieval castle of Manzanares.
+A van transfer will take guests of Bike Spain Tours to the town of Soto de Real to begin biking.
+We will pedal towards Miraflores de la Sierra, passing by the beautiful medieval castle of Manzanares.
 Once we fit your bikes and provide you with the maps and gifts for the tour, we’ll take a ride to get acquainted with the terrain.
-Soto and Miraflores are the preferred location for cyclists, since it combines flat, medium and high mountain passes.
-The cycling path which starts in Madrid, ends in Soto, so it is always busy with cyclists; most professionals come here to start their training programs.
+Soto and Miraflores are the preferred location for Madrid cyclists, since it combines flat, medium, and steep mountain passes.
+There is a cycling path which starts in Madrid and ends in Soto, so the area is always busy with cycling enthusiasts and professionals completing training programs.

 Day 2: Segovia